eProsima/Fast-DDS-docs/docs/use-cases.rst

   topologies (See :ref:`wide_deployments_static`).
 + :ref:`fastrtps_ros2`.
-Since Fast-RTPS is the default middleware implementation in the `OSRF <https://www.openrobotics.org/>`_ `Robot Operation System 2 (ROS 2) <https://index.ros.org/doc/ros2/>`_, this tutorial is an explanation of how to take full advantage for Fast-RTPS wide set of capabilities in a ROS 2 project.
+Since Fast-RTPS is the default middleware implementation in the `OSRF <https://www.openrobotics.org/>`_ `Robot Operation System 2 (ROS 2) <https://index.ros.org/doc/ros2/>`_, this tutorial is an explanation of how to take full advantage of Fast-RTPS wide set of capabilities in a ROS 2 project.

 .. _use-case-fast-rtps-over-wifi: